erf/vis-plug/README.md

 ## Configure

-### Configure plugins in visrc.lua

-Describe plugins in a table, in your `visrc.lua` as below:
+Configure plugins in your `visrc.lua` as below:

 ```lua
 local plugins = {